Search Results

 Species

-, and write Common and one other language that you and your DM agree is appropriate for the character.
-The Player’s Handbook offers a list of widespread languages to choose from.
-The DM is free
+Your character can speak, read, and write Common and one other language that you and your DM agree is appropriate for the character.
+The Player’s Handbook offers

-themselves, but some rules in the game affect creatures of certain types in different ways.
-For example, the text of the cure wounds spell specifies that the spell doesn’t work on a creature that has
+, but some rules in the game affect creatures of certain types in different ways.
+For example, the cure wounds spell doesn’t work on a Construct or an Undead.

 Species